 - When to automate and when not to automate.

 - Automation approaches including frameworks, platform tools and simple record and replay.

 - Demonstration of some of the tools that are available.

 - Practical session using a record and replay tool.

 The Introduction to Test Automation course is principally aimed at test practitioners who would like to understand more about automation tools and techniques before deciding on a test tool and embarking on an automation project.

-Delegates will need to bring along their own laptops for the course, be able to install Chrome as a browser and be able to add browser plug-ins as this course uses either Katalon Recorder or Selenium IDE for the hands-on practice exercises.
+Delegates will require a laptop and be able to install Chrome as a browser and be able to add browser plug-ins as this course uses either Katalon Recorder or Selenium IDE for the hands-on practice exercises.

 There is no exam requirement for this course.